-A Temptation is Not Sinful, Only if You Act Upon it!
+Temptation is Not a Sin, Only if You Act Upon it!

 Billy Sunday was quoted to have said, “Temptation is the devil looking through the keyhole.
 Yielding is opening the door and inviting him in”.
 Take what Billy Sunday said one step further, we need to realize that temptation can be very powerful, but with God’s help, we can overcome temptation that we face!